asterisk/documentation/docs/Fundamentals/Key-Concepts/Bridges.md

----
+!!! tip Asterisk 12+: Bridging Changed

-**Tip: Asterisk 12+: Bridging Changed** In Asterisk 12, the bridging framework that [ConfBridge](/Configuration/Applications/Conferencing-Applications/ConfBridge) was built on top of was extended to all bridges that Asterisk creates (with the exception of MeetMe).
+    In Asterisk 12, the bridging framework that [ConfBridge](/Configuration/Applications/Conferencing-Applications/ConfBridge) was built on top of was extended to all bridges that Asterisk creates (with the exception of MeetMe).
 There are some new capabilities that this afforded Asterisk users; where applicable, this page will call out features that only apply to Asterisk 12 and later versions.

----
+[//]: # (end-tip)

 Destruction